-The Stormwater Pollution Prevention Plan Plan may be submitted as a part of the detailed engineering plans.
-A copy of the approved Stormwater Pollution Prevention Plan and Notice of Intent (NOI) must be posted on site, submitted to the City for review, and available for review throughout the entire construction process.
+The Sediment and Erosion Control Plan may be submitted as a part of the detailed engineering plans.
+A copy of the approved Stormwater Pollution Prevention Plan (SWPPP) and Notice of Intent (NOI) must be posted on site, submitted to the City for review, and available for review throughout the entire construction process.

-The City shall indicate its approval or disapproval (status of compliance or noncompliance) to the person who filed the Stormwater Pollution Prevention Plan.
+The City shall within 15 working days of receipt of a Sediment Control Plan, indicate its approval or disapproval (status of compliance or noncompliance) to the person who filed the plan.
 Indication of disapproval (noncompliance) shall include the plan deficiencies and the procedures for filing a revised plan.
-Pending preparation and approval (determination of compliance) of a revised plan, earth-disturbing activities shall proceed only in accordance with conditions outlined by the City's Designee.
+Pending preparation and approval (determination of compliance) of a revised plan, earth-disturbing activities shall proceed only in accordance with conditions outlined by the City.